 Germany investigates Porsche over suspected petrol engine manipulation

-Germany’s motor vehicle authority KBA is investigating Porsche AG over the suspected manipulation of petrol engines to achieve improved emissions data, Trend reports with reference to Reuters.
+Germany’s motor vehicle authority KBA is investigating Volkswagen’s luxury sports vehicles unit Porsche AG over the suspected manipulation of petrol engines to achieve improved emissions data.

-A KBA spokesman said on Monday the investigation involved petrol engines that Porsche, Volkswagen’s luxury sports vehicle unit, produced for the European market before 2017.
+A KBA spokesman said on Monday the investigation involved petrol engines that Porsche produced for the European market before 2017.

 Porsche had confirmed a newspaper report on Sunday that it had informed the authorities after internal investigations uncovered suspected irregularities.